GeoNet/bucketFTP/README.md

 credentials for the username/password, but we didn't want these accidentally transmitted over the internet in plain text.

-TLS is not currently implemented but is supported by the upstream ftp server.
+TLS is not currently implemented but is supported by the upstream ftp server package.

 File modes on S3 are faked.
 Attempting to read or modify a file on S3 with insufficient permissions will raise an error.